Circle Line (Singapore): Original plans

-The Circle Line dates back to 1989, when then Minister for Communications and Information, Yeo Ning Hong stated that such a system would be "feasible when the population reaches four million", noting the slow population growth and demand.
+The Circle Line dates back to 1989, when then-Minister for Communications and Information, Yeo Ning Hong, stated that such a system would be "feasible when the population reaches four million", noting the slow population growth and demand.

 Feasibility studies for the proposed line commenced on 11 October 1994.
 The line, then named the Marina Line, was first announced on 16 October 1997.
 The line would serve Marina Centre and the new downtown at Marina South, with multiple branches to Chinatown and Dhoby Ghaut via the National Stadium to either Kallang or Paya Lebar stations.
 The line was planned to have 18 stations, with a possible extension to Tanjong Pagar station.
 Plans for the line were confirmed and approved by the government on 12 June 1998.
 However, due to the high costs and lack of development in Marina South, the Chinatown branch was later removed in November 1999 and the line was reduced to 6 stations from the Dhoby Ghaut to Stadium stations.
-A part of the removed leg later became part of the Downtown line.
+A part of the removed leg later became part of the Downtown Line.
 On the other hand, a further extension towards Upper Paya Lebar was announced on 28 April 2001.

-The Marina Line was eventually merged with a planned LRT line that goes from Paya Lebar to Buona Vista via Serangoon and Bishan to form Circle Line Stage 3 on 20 January 2003, and subsequently Circle Line Stage 4 and 5 on 12 December 2003 when Stage 4 was extended from Buona Vista to World Trade Centre to close up the link and to provide connectivity from the west to Sentosa, becoming the Circle Line.
+The Marina Line was eventually merged with a planned Light Rail Transit line that went from Paya Lebar to Buona Vista via Serangoon and Bishan to form Circle Line Stage 3 on 20 January 2003, and subsequently Circle Line Stage 4 and 5 on 12 December 2003 when Stage 4 was extended from Buona Vista to World Trade Centre to close up the link and to provide connectivity from the west to Sentosa, becoming the Circle Line.
 On 8 August 2001, SMRT won the bid and was appointed the operator of the Circle Line.
-Names for the stations for the first three stages of the Circle line were finalised in July 2005 after the Land Transport Authority (LTA) conducted a public consultation exercise on the naming of stations.
+Names for the stations for the first three stages of the Circle Line were finalised in July 2005 after the Land Transport Authority (LTA) conducted a public consultation exercise on the naming of stations.
 In November 2005, the names of the stations in Stages 4 and 5 were finalised.